 Final thoughts on travelling in Mauritius

 Mauritius really is the star of the Indian Ocean.
 It’s easy to understand why it’s often seen as a package tourism and all-inclusive resort holiday destination.
-But don’t be fooled, Mauritius has so much more to discover.
+But don’t be fooled – Mauritius has so much more to discover.
 National Parks hiding exotic birds, secret waterfalls, and old estates with fine rum tasting opportunities, are all memorable experiences.
 Remarkable conservation projects re-establishing native fauna and flora are interesting and worthwhile excursions.
 With modern conveniences, world class beaches and endless sun, Mauritius has something for everyone.
-Spend a little time exploring and you may not find a Dodo, but you will find many more hidden treasures.
+Spend a little time exploring and you may not find a Dodo, but you will discover many more hidden treasures.